- Ella’s first album to come out after Clap Hands finally makes its Hot Stamper debut, with outstanding Double Plus (A++) sound on both sides

-This copy is as quiet as we can find any domestic original Verve stereo pressing.
-The monos of this title — which naturally are five times more common — have that hard, honky sound that so many mono cuttings made from Ella’s stereo recordings suffer from.
+This copy is about as quiet as any domestic original Verve stereo pressing can be found.
+The monos of this title — which naturally are five times more common — have that hard, honky sound that so many mono cuttings made from Ella’s stereo recordings are cursed with.

 Clap Hands is a notable exception to that rule, and of course any of her albums recorded in mono sound best in mono, when cut right and pressed right.

 1962 was a great year for Ella.
 She released this album early in the year and followed it up with the Grammy winning Ella Swings Brightly with Nelson.
 Later in the same year Verve released Ella Swings Gently with Nelson, and it’s interesting to note that all three of these classic albums were recorded late in 1961.
 The woman could do no wrong!